Battle of Frenchman's Creek: Background

 After the American defeat at the Battle of Queenston Heights, command of the U.S. Army of the Centre on the Niagara Frontier passed from Major General Stephen Van Rensselaer of the New York Militia to his second-in-command, Brigadier General Alexander Smyth of the Regular U.S. Army.
-Smyth had deeply resented being subordinated to a militia officer and this was the opportunity for which he had been waiting.
-He immediately planned to invade Canada with 3,000 troops.
-Assembling his forces at Buffalo, he directed a two-pronged attack in advance of his main invasion.
-Captain William King, with 220 men, was to cross the Niagara and spike the batteries at the Red House, beside Fort Erie, in order to enable Smyth's main invasion force to land without facing artillery fire.
-At the same time, Lieutenant Colonel Charles Boerstler, with 200 men, was to land in Canada between Fort Erie and Chippawa and destroy the bridge over Frenchman's Creek in order to hinder the bringing-up of British reinforcements to oppose Smyth's landing.
+Smyth had resented being subordinated to a militia officer, and immediately began planning a new invasion of Upper Canada from Buffalo.

+Smyth assembled a force of several thousand men and ordered a two-pronged preliminary attack before the main crossing.
+Captain William King, with 220 men, was to cross the Niagara and spike the batteries at the Red House, beside Fort Erie, so that Smyth's main force could land without facing artillery fire.
+At the same time, Lieutenant Colonel Charles Boerstler, with 200 men, was to land between Fort Erie and Chippawa and destroy the bridge over Frenchman's Creek.
+The destruction of the bridge was intended to hinder the movement of British reinforcements from Chippawa towards Smyth's landing area.

-Lieutenant General George Prevost, the Governor General of the Canadas, forbade any offensive action on the Niagara frontier, leaving British forces no alternative but wait for an American attack.
+Lieutenant General George Prevost, the Governor General of the Canadas, forbade offensive action on the Niagara frontier, leaving British forces to respond to American attacks.

-The British commander-in-chief in North America, Lieutenant General Sir George Prevost, had forbidden any offensive action on the Niagara Frontier.
-This left the local British forces with no alternative but to wait for the Americans to make the first move and try to counter any attempt at invasion.
-The regular troops were distributed among the defensive outposts and supplemented with militia and Native American forces.
+The British commander-in-chief in North America, Lieutenant General Sir George Prevost, had forbidden offensive action on the Niagara Frontier.
+The British and Canadian forces on the frontier therefore remained on the defensive, distributed among local posts and supported by militia and Indigenous allies.

-In a floridly worded proclamation, published on 10 November and addressed "To The Men of New York", Smyth wrote that, "in a few days the troops under my command will plant the American standard in Canada" and he urged New Yorkers not to "stand with your arms folded and look on in this interesting struggle" but to "advance…to our aid.
-I will wait for you a few days."
-Smyth's statement of intent appears to have attracted no attention from his opponents across the border.
+In a proclamation published on 10 November and addressed "To The Men of New York", Smyth wrote that "in a few days the troops under my command will plant the American standard in Canada" and urged New Yorkers not to "stand with your arms folded and look on in this interesting struggle", but to "advance…to our aid".
+Smyth's public declaration did not change the defensive posture of the British command across the river.